Before you should even dive into strategies for your website’s search engine optimization, you have to consider your website’s Google indexing.

 However, if the rel=“nofollow” tag is on any of your internal links within your website, that will cause an indexing issue.

-If it’s not a technical issue preventing your web page from being indexed, than it could be a quality issue.
+If technical issues aren’t preventing your web page from being indexed, then consider the possibility of quality issues.

 That sounds subjective, and to be honest, it is somewhat.
 However, it is important to frequently review your pages and ask yourself: